zmjohnson/nested-hash-iteration-code-along/README.md

 end
 ```

-Again, let's jump into our `binding.pry` using `learn`.
+Again, let's jump into our `binding.pry` using `learn test`.
 You should see:

 ```bash
 > attribute